List all org members (GitHub CLI)

 gh api /orgs/{your-org}/members --jq '.[].login'

-GitHub’s built-in secret scanning (checks for AWS keys, Slack tokens, etc.)
+test fixture.
+GitHub’s built-in secret scanning covers a broad pattern library (AWS keys, Slack tokens, and

-Pre-commit hooks like git-secrets to block leaks before they happen
+others).
+Pre-commit hooks via git-secrets block common patterns before they reach the remote.
+Periodic

-Weekly scans of your repo history with tools like truffleHog
+scans of repository history with tools like truffleHog surface anything that slipped through earlier.

 updates: